Cosmic Express

 Cosmic Express is a puzzle video game created by Alan Hazelden, Benjamin Davis and Tyu.
 The game was released in 2017 for personal computers, mobile devices, and Nintendo Switch.

 Gameplay

 Cosmic Express is a puzzle video game that tasks players with constructing train tracks inside space domes to transports passengers to their destinations.

 Development and release

 Cosmic Express was created by independent developers Alan Hazelden, Benjamin Davis and Tyu.
 The game developed using the Unity game engine.
 The game was released for Linux, macOS, and Windows-based personal computers and Android and iOS mobile devices on 16 March 2017.
 A port for Nintendo Switch was released on 2 September 2021.

+Draknek & Friends released multiple successors to Cosmic Express, including Sokobond Express (2024) and Spooky Express (2025).